 - Only fill each donut cavity ⅔ full.
 If you fill it to the top, the donuts will overflow.

 - If you have two donut pans, bake them separately.
-Putting them in the oven at the same time could cause them to bake unevenly so bake one, remove it from the oven then bake the second pan.
+Putting them in the oven at the same time could cause them to bake unevenly, so bake one, remove it from the oven then bake the second pan.

 You could use sparkling apple cider!
 I would not recommend using apple juice.